Azawakh

 If you're considering a raw diet popular among many Australian dog owners, consult with a veterinarian familiar with sighthounds to ensure nutritional balance.
 Remember, these ancient hunters have thrived on consistent, simple diets for centuries - they don't need complicated feeding regimens, just quality nutrition and proper timing.

 If you're looking for a low-maintenance coat, the Azawakh is your dream dog.
-Their short, fine coat requires minimal grooming - perfect for busy Australian families or anyone who'd rather spend time exercising their dog than brushing them.
+Their short, fine coat requires minimal grooming, perfect for busy Australian families.

-A weekly once-over with a soft bristle brush or rubber grooming mitt is typically sufficient to remove dead hair and distribute natural oils.
-During spring and autumn shedding seasons, you might need to brush twice weekly, but even then, the amount of hair is minimal compared to double-coated breeds.
+A weekly once-over with a soft bristle brush or rubber grooming mitt is enough to remove dead hair and keep their skin healthy.
+During the spring and autumn sheds, you might brush them twice a week, but the hair is minimal compared to double-coated breeds.

-The biggest grooming challenge for Australian owners isn't the coat - it's sun protection.
-In harsh Australian sun, particularly for lighter-coloured dogs, consider dog-safe sunscreen on exposed skin areas.
-Their minimal coat also means they'll need quality dog coats for cooler Australian winters, especially in southern regions.
+The biggest grooming challenge for Australian owners isn't the coat—it's managing their temperature.
+In the harsh sun, consider dog-safe sunscreen on exposed skin.
+Conversely, they'll need a quality dog coat for cooler winters, especially in southern states.

 Training an Azawakh requires understanding you're working with an ancient breed that thinks for itself.
 These aren't eager-to-please Labs or biddable Border Collies - they're independent thinkers who'll evaluate whether your request makes sense before complying.
 Success comes through building mutual respect, not dominance.